Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-The agenda will look at priorities for future allocation rounds, including approaches to auction design, eligibility, budget setting, and the role of supply chain incentives such as the Clean Energy Bonus in supporting the pace of project delivery.
-We expect a focus of discussion to be what will be needed if government targets for Clean Power 2030 are to be achieved.
+It will be an opportunity for stakeholders and policymakers to assess the outcomes of consultations on proposed refinements for Allocation Round 8 and future rounds, with government responses expected soon.
+Discussion will focus on approaches to auction design, eligibility, budget setting, and the role of supply chain incentives such as the Clean Industry Bonus in supporting clean energy investment and delivery.
+We also expect wider discussion on what is needed if government targets for Clean Power 2030 are to be achieved.

 Budgets & regulation